1

 於是說韓宣王曰:「韓北有鞏、成皋之固,西有宜陽、商阪之塞,東有宛、穰、洧水,南有陘山,地方九百餘里,帶甲數十萬,天下之彊弓勁弩皆從韓出。 谿子、少府時力、距來者,皆射六百步之外。 韓卒超足而射,百發不暇止,遠者括蔽洞胸,近者鏑弇心。 韓卒之劍戟皆出於冥山、棠谿、墨陽、合賻、鄧師、宛馮、龍淵、太阿,皆陸斷牛馬,水截鵠鴈,當敵則斬堅甲鐵幕,革抉跋芮,無不畢具。 以韓卒之勇,被堅甲,蹠勁弩,帶利劍,一人當百,不足言也。 夫以韓之勁與大王之賢,乃西面事秦,交臂而服,羞社稷而為天下笑,無大於此者矣。 是故願大王孰計之。

 Then he persuaded King Xuan of Han, saying: 'Han to the north has the stronghold of Gong and Chenggao, to the west the passes of Yiyang and Shangban, to the east Wan, Rang, and the Wei River, to the south Mount Xiong.
 Its territory spans more than nine hundred square li, with several hundred thousand armored troops.
 All the world's strong bows and stout crossbows come from Han.
 Xizi, Shaofu Shili, and Julai—all can shoot beyond six hundred paces.
 Han troops can shoot while running extraordinarily fast—a hundred shots without pause.
 The distant ones' arrows cover and pierce the chest; the near ones' arrowheads hit the heart.
 The swords and halberds of Han troops all come from Ming Mountain, Tangxi, Moyang, Hecun, Dengshi, Wanping, Longyuan, and Tai'e.
-On land they can cut through cows and horses; on water they can sever swans and geese.
-When facing the enemy, they chop through firm armor and iron screens, pull leather and overturn horses—nothing is not completely prepared.
-With the courage of Han troops, donning firm armor, stepping with stout crossbows, belting sharp swords—one man can take on a hundred.
-It is not worth mentioning.
-Given Han's strength and Your Majesty's wisdom, to face west and serve Qin, crossing arms in submission, shaming the state and becoming the world's laughingstock—nothing is greater than this shame.
-Therefore I wish Your Majesty to carefully calculate this.
+On land, they can cut through cows and horses; on water, they can sever swans and geese.
+When facing the enemy, they chop through firm armor and iron screens, pull through leather, and overturn horses; every weapon is fully prepared.
+With the courage of Han troops, wearing firm armor, bracing powerful crossbows underfoot, and belting sharp swords, one man can face a hundred.
+This needs no further proof.
+Given Han's strength and Your Majesty's wisdom, to turn west and serve Qin, folding your arms in submission, shaming the state and becoming the world's laughingstock—no disgrace could be greater.
+Therefore, I wish Your Majesty to calculate this carefully.

 20